Blueprint development guidelines

 Reading

-Since it is not a contract attribute, the procedure for reading its own balance is the same as reading any global state variable from the ledger (blockchain).
-In other words, it follows the same procedure as reading the multi-token balance of any other contract.
-To do this, an external interaction is required.
-To know what external interactions are and how to use them, see section External interactions.
+Since it is not a contract attribute, the procedure for reading its own balance is the same as reading any global state variable from the ledger (blockchain), which requires an external interactions.

 Updating